Arshil09/Arshil09/README.md

 - 👋 Hi, I’m @Arshil09
 - 👀 I’m interested in web development and software engineering
-- 🌱 I’m currently learning Bsc Compiter Science
+- 🌱 I’m currently learning Bsc Computer Science
 - 💞️ I’m looking to collaborate on github
 - 📫 How to reach me ...